mclegoman/luminance/ResourcepackGuide/PackSetup.md

 }
 ```

-likewise the behaviour of adding a shader to a [Soup Group](Soup.md#soup-groups) depends on if the file path is matched:
+Likewise the behaviour of adding a shader to a [Soup Group](Soup.md#soup-groups) depends on if the file path is matched:

 ```json
 assets/tutorial_shader/luminance/test.json - adds to list